kontent-ai/gatsby-packages/site/README.md

 yarn develop # runs `gatsby develop` command
 ```

-Now you could browse the site on <http://localhost:8000> and see GraphiQL explorer on <http://localhost:8000/___graphql>.
+Now you could browse the site on <http://localhost:8000> and see GraphQL explorer on <http://localhost:8000/___graphql>.

 ### Lint code